kipkorirgideon/wallet-service/README.md

 - In `app/limits.py` the comparison `already_sent + amount >= limit` rejects a transfer when the resulting daily total is exactly the configured limit.
 - However the ticket says to block when the total would go above the limit.
-- To fix this you should change this comparison to `>`.
+- To fix this, you should change this comparison to `>`.

 ## 5. `App/schema.py`.
 Status endpoint disagrees with the check

 - The `daily_limit_status` sums all of todays transfers itself instead of calling `_amount_sent_today`.
 This means it does not exclude FAILED/PENDING transfers.
 For example if a user has an 8,000 transfer and a 1,000 COMPLETED one with a limit of 10,000, the real check would allow 9,000 more.
 However the endpoint reports `remaining: 1,000` which is wrong and confusing.

-- To fix this you should call `_amount_sent_today` instead of duplicating the filter logic.
+- To fix this, you should call `_amount_sent_today` instead of duplicating the filter logic.

 ## 6. `App/limits.py`.
 Optimization

 - The `_amount_sent_today` function pulls every transfer row for the day with a `query.order_by(Transfer.created_at.desc()).all()` and sums in Python.
-- This can cause latency if the endpoint gets polled a lot from the app. push that into SQL with `SQLAlchemy` instead of pulling rows and summing in Python.
+- This can cause latency if the endpoint gets polled a lot from the mobile app.
+- To fix this, push the sum into SQL instead of pulling rows and summing in Python.
-- Also remove `order_by` because this is unncessary step
+- Also drop the `order_by` too.
+Ordering is not needed when doing summation.

 ## Review Highlights Summary